eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     // handle the error
 }
 ```
-Here ``result`` is an ``expected`` and hence we may get an error which we have to handle.
-This can happen if we try
+Here ``result`` is an ``expected`` and hence we may get an error.
+This can happen if we try to loan too many samples
+and exhaust memory.
+We have to handle this possible error since the expected class has the ``nodiscard`` keyword
+attached.
+This means we get a warning (or an error when build in strict mode) when we don't handle it.
+We could also
-to loan too many samples and exhaust memory.
-If you want to know more about ``expected``, take a look at
+explicitly discrad it with ``IOX_DISCARD_RESULT`` which is discouraged.
+If you want to know more about ``expected``,
+take a look at
 [How optional and error values are returned in iceoryx](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/website/advanced/how-optional-and-error-values-are-returned-in-iceoryx.md).

 Let's create a corresponding subscriber.